 Overall, I had a blast this month and proved to myself that I am capable of accomplishing what I set my mind to.
 While it’s something that I’ve been aware of before, sometimes we all need a little reminding.

 While I do plan to regularly post on my blog, going forward I will no longer be posting every single day.
 I’m sure my subscribers will be thankful to give their inboxes a break!
-I do look forward to spending more time on my fiction and sharing pieces with my patrons.
+I do look forward to spending more time on my fiction.

-At the end of August, my novel, In Articulo Mortis, will be released for Kindle and in paperback in September.
-I will be making a few promotional posts and sharing excerpts on my Patreon page.
+At the end of August, my novel, In Articulo Mortis, will be released for Kindle and in paperback in 2019.
+I will be making a few promotional posts and sharing excerpts .
 Other than that, I plan to continue travel and minimalism blog posts.
 I will also be accepting guest posts from other bloggers.